Vasanth2005kk/GetMyEBook-Web/README.md

 I have turned off all notifications from Github/Discord and will now concentrate undisturbed on the development of “my” Calibre-Web over the next few weeks/months.
 I will look into the issues and maybe also the PRs from time to time, but don't expect a quick response from me.

-# Calibre-Web
+# GetMyEBook-Web (Calibre-Web based application)

-Calibre-Web is a web app that offers a clean and intuitive interface for browsing, reading, and downloading eBooks using a valid [Calibre](https://calibre-ebook.com) database.
+GetMyEBook-Web is a web app based on Calibre-Web that offers a clean and intuitive interface for browsing, reading, and downloading eBooks using a valid [Calibre](https://calibre-ebook.com) database.

 [![License](https://img.shields.io/github/license/janeczku/calibre-web?style=flat-square)](https://github.com/janeczku/calibre-web/blob/master/LICENSE)
 ![Commit Activity](https://img.shields.io/github/commit-activity/w/janeczku/calibre-web?logo=github&style=flat-square&label=commits)